-Course Advisories: SCC minimum English and math standards.
+Course Advisories: Eligibility for ENGL 1; SCC minimum math standard.
 An introduction and comprehensive survey of the theory and practices relevant to the management principles of: planning, organizing, staffing, directing and controlling.
-The course explores the nature and role of management/ supervision in a contemporary environment focusing on the strategic planning, decisionmaking and problem-solving processes that affect organizational effectiveness and efficiency.
+The course explores the nature and role of management/supervision in a contemporary environment focusing on the strategic planning, decision-making and problemsolving processes that affect organizational effectiveness and efficiency.
 Includes quantitative and qualitative methodology used in systems and contingency approach to management.
 Three hours lecture.